-You might ask someone “I’ve noticed you haven’t sounded well lately and I am worried about you because, what’s going on?” or “I noticed that you don’t seem to feel down lately and I am very worried about how this is affecting you, can we talk about this?”
+You might ask someone “I’ve noticed you haven’t sounded well lately and I am worried about you, what’s going on?” or “I noticed that you seem down lately and I am very worried about how this is affecting you, can we talk about this?”

 Let the other person know that you care and that you’re asking because you’ve noticed a change in their behaviour.
 When putting things into words, be sure to say what you have observed in direct and matter-of-fact terms.

 For example, saying “I’ve noticed you’ve gone off your food” or “I can see you haven’t been at work this week” does not convey any judgement.
 A statement like “you need to eat” or “you shouldn’t be skipping work” might make the person feel embarrassed, judged, or unwilling to open up further.

 It is very important that your questions are sincere and honest.
 Have the conversation in an environment that is free of distractions and don’t change or avoid the subject.

 Importantly, at all times stay in control of your feelings, responses and actions.
 You must resist the urge to get angry, tell the other person of your disappointment, belittle or put them down, or tell them how to ‘fix’ the situation.